LEGAL NOTICE & WEBSITE CHARTER

 – for LinkedIn: LinkedIn Ireland Unlimited Company, Wilton Plaza, Wilton Place, Dublin 2, Ireland.
 For more information on how LinkedIn processes your personal data, please refer to the LinkedIn Privacy Policy and Cookies Policy;

-– for Twitter : Twitter International Company, One Cumberland Place, Fenian Street Dublin 2, D02 AX07 Ireland.
+– for Twitter : Twitter International Unlimited Company, One Cumberland Place, Fenian Street Dublin 2, D02 AX07 Ireland.
 For more information on how Twitter processes your personal data, please refer to the Twitter Privacy Policy and Cookies Policy.

 Legal basis for the processing : Such processing is subject to the user’s prior consent to the use of cookies and other similar technologies on the LinkedIn and Twitter social networks for the aforesaid purposes, according to the conditions and provisions anticipated by these companies on the said social networks.